 USET is following the Centers for Disease Control and Prevention (CDC), Tribal, federal, and state public health guidelines and updates regarding COVID-19.
 The USET Tribal Climate Resilience Camp (TCRC) will adhere to all public health guidelines in planning the event and as required at the time of the event in July 2021.

 URGENT: The Tribal Climate Resilience Camp planning team needs your help!
-Please take our pre-assessment questionnaire to better allow us to develop the content of our camp’s curriculum.
-But wait—there’s more: those who submit their feedback by October 2 will be entered into a drawing for a lobster dinner or Maine-made memento!
+Please take our questionnaire to better allow us to develop the content of our camp’s curriculum.
+But wait—there’s more: those who submit their feedback by Tuesday, December 1 will be entered into a drawing for a lobster dinner or Maine-made memento!
 Act NOW!
 Don’t miss out!!!

 Tribal Climate Resilience Camp Goal